 Requiring Registrants to complete an average of 20 CE Hours per year is consistent with the approach of regulators from across Canada and the world.
 Completing 60 CE Hours over a Three-Year Rolling Period can help Registrants maintain their Competency, but this number is a minimum standard.
-Some Registrants may benefit from more than 60 CE Hours to maintain Competency: for example, those early in their career, those working in emerging or quickly changing areas of practice, those in a new role, or those who have been identified by their peers, manager, or employer as one who would benefit from additional CE.
+Some Registrants may benefit from more than 60 CE Hours to maintain Competency.
+For example, a Registrant early in their career, working in emerging or quickly changing areas of practice, in a new role, or identified by their peers, manager, or employer as one who would benefit from additional CE could record additional CE Hours.

-Registrants who hold a designated structural engineer (Struct.Eng.) designation must complete an additional 60 CE Hours of Technical Learning over a Three-year Rolling Period.
-Refer to Section 3.1.6 for more information on Struct.Eng.
+Registrants who hold a designated structural engineer (Struct.Eng.) designation must complete an additional 60 CE Hours of Technical Learning over a Three-Year Rolling Period.
+Refer to Section 3.1.6 "Designated Structural Engineers" for more information on Struct.
+Eng.
 CE requirements.